 CRI Portal Outline

-To be confirmed: The Clara Lionel Foundation’s Climate Resilience Initiative (CRI) is focused on addressing multiple dimensions of emergency preparedness while scaling solutions to the problems of climate change.
-These projects, which range from school and health clinic infrastructure hardening projects to gender-integrated emergency response planning and local capacity building in the Caribbean, serve as models of preparedness that can be replicated and scaled to enable other high-risk regions around the world to be better prepared to withstand extreme weather events.
 Our goal is supporting the Caribbean to become the world’s first climate resilient zone.
-Through the Initiative’s projects, communities in the Caribbean will be able to absorb the shocks of natural disasters in ways that save lives and will also allow them to thrive in a resilient environment.
+Through the Initiative’s projects, communities in the Caribbean will be able to absorb the shocks of natural disasters in ways that save lives and will also allow them to be resilient in a changing environment.

 The pillars of the CRI are health, shelter and communications.

-CLF is committed to hardening health clinics across the Carribean to ensure no interruption of critical health services post-disaster.
-Each project starts with consultation and assessments in collaboration with clinics and based on the results these projects may include upgrades to physical infrastructure, provision of medical supply stockpiles, prepositioning of communications equipment, additions to clinic emergency response plans, companion infrastructure maintenance and resilient operations trainings, installation of renewable energy, strengthening of water and sanitation systems and psychosocial support.
+CLF is committed to hardening selected health clinics across the Caribbean to ensure no interruption of critical health services post-disaster.
+Each project may include: upgrades to physical infrastructure, installation of renewable energy, strengthening of water and sanitation systems, provision of medical supply stockpiles, prepositioning of communications equipment, additions to clinic emergency response plans, companion infrastructure maintenance, psychosocial support and resilient operations trainings.

 Project Example: IPPF/WHR Caribbean Resilience in the Dominican Republic